 Shared hosting is best for smaller, first-time sites.
 With this web hosting, the server where your website’s information is stored is shared with other websites.
 If you expect little traffic on your website, this kind of hosting is all you need.

 VPS hosting, otherwise known as a virtual private server, is also a shared hosting system.
-However, with VPS, you are renting a larger portion of the web host’s server, so you have more authority as the website creator.
 The part where your website is stored runs independently from the other websites hosted on the same server.
+However, with VPS, you rent a larger portion of the web host’s server, giving you more authority as the website creator.

 The separate space means your information can be rebooted separately and act as a server within a server.
 VPS is the stepping stone between shared and dedicated hosting.

 Dedicated hosting is for extremely high-performing websites.
 A casual blogger does not need this service.
 With this kind of hosting, the website owner rents an entire server.
-Full server space comes at a higher price, but it also means the website owner has better security, support, and customizable features.
+Full server space comes at a higher price, but the website owner also has better security, support, and customizable features.

 Every hosting website should have the estimated uptime listed as a percentage.
-It is the amount of time the server is fully running and able to be accessed by any internet user.
-It is nearly impossible to have a 100% uptime, so most web host services advertise a 99% to 99.99% uptime guarantee.
+It is when the server is fully running and can be accessed by any internet user.
+It is nearly impossible to have 100% uptime, so most web host services advertise a 99% to 99.99% uptime guarantee.

-If you are using your website to generate sales, especially for e-commerce shops, high uptime is critical.
+High uptime is critical if you use your website to generate sales, especially for e-commerce shops.
 Every second your website is not accessible equals a loss in potential sales.
 However, uptime is challenging to verify, so you have to trust that the website hosting is not using a misleading percentage.

 Customer service is another critical factor in choosing the best web hosting.
 The guarantee of a properly functioning website is the whole reason you are paying for a web hosting service, so if something is not working, you want a reliable customer support team you can get in touch with quickly.